vukics/cppqed/doc/installation.rst

 ``utils``
 ------------

 The content of the directory ``utils`` is a small library of very diverse but quite general tools, that I have abstracted during the development of the framework, and used also in several other projects.
 This may in time become a project on its own.
 The reader is encouraged to have a look in there, too: some modules may be useful in themselves.
+Cf. :ref:`cpputils`.